-If you are lucky enough to know that your dog has an allergy or sensitivity to certain irritants then you can simply reduce your dog’s exposure to these things.
+If you are lucky enough to know that your dog has an allergy or sensitivity to certain irritants, then you can reduce your dog’s exposure to these things.

-Typical signs that your dog is experiencing allergies are sneezing and coughing, eye discharge as well as a runny nose, breathing problems and itchy skin.
+Typical signs that your dog is experiencing allergies are sneezing and coughing, eye discharge, a runny nose, breathing problems, and itchy skin.

 4. What to Do If Your Dog Has Inhaled an Object

-Even if you think you have solved the problem, for example, by removing an obstruction from the dog's nostril, you should still follow up with a vet check in case your dog needs antibiotics to prevent infection.
+Even if you think you have solved the problem, for example, by removing an obstruction from the dog's nostril, you should still follow up with a vet to check if your dog needs antibiotics to prevent infection.

-Visiting your veterinarian and getting the advice of a professional about a dog's runny nose, prevention and future treatment will always give you a peace of mind, knowing that you have done and will be able to do all that you can for your pet.
+Visiting your veterinarian and getting the advice of a professional about a dog's runny nose, prevention, and future treatment will always give you peace of mind, knowing that you have done and will be able to do all that you can for your pet.

-Best Treatments and Tools for Dogs with Runny Nose
+Best Treatments and Tools for a Dog Runny Nose

-There are some natural treatments developed specifically for dogs with runny nose, sneezing, congestion, upper respiratory issues and for sinus relief.
-There are also tools commonly used to unclog a dog's nose with there's an object stuck in it.
+There are also tools commonly used to unclog a dog's nose with an object stuck in it.
 Here are some of our favorites we've tried in the past.

 READ NEXT: 5 Best Remedies for Dog’s Dry or Itchy Nose